DataInfamous/maternal-mortality-racial-disparities/README.md

 ## Overview

-This project presents an epidemiologic analysis of age-adjusted maternal mortality rates in the United States from 2018 through 2024.
-The analysis focuses on racial disparities between Black and White populations.
+This analysis extends CDC WONDER maternal mortality data through 2024, capturing post-pandemic trends not covered in prior reporting.
+The 2023 increase in the Black–White relative disparity ratio — despite declining absolute rates for both groups — represents a finding absent from coverage based on the 2022 CDC data release.

 Maternal mortality is a critical indicator of population-level health equity and health system performance.